uiters/ting-music/README.md

 About software:
 + The software can play music with  mp3, flac, wav files.
 + Automatically find the lyrics and dislay it on the screen when you are listening to music.
-+ You have create playlists and add to your favourite songs.
++ You can create playlists and add to your favourite songs.
 # Project Deverlop by
 - Vi Chí Thiện - 16521169
 - Nguyễn Duy Cương - 16520147